EESSI/docs/docs/blog/posts/2026/09/testing-mattx-with-eessi.md

 As we can see this action  now cleanly moves the full process back to `almanode1` where it continues running and is gone from `almanode2` and unlike in the initial migration it also doesn't leave anything behind.

-The test suite verifies if the output of GROMACS is as it expects, and also verifies if there's no errors in the logs so we could use those to report back to upstream if there really is a problem.
+The test suite verifies if the output of GROMACS is as it expects, and also checks if there are errors in the logs so we could use those to report back to upstream if there really is a problem.
 This test scenario proves that  we are successfully leveraging the EESSI demo project to validate the MattX cluster functionality while we keep working on other tool setups provided by the EESSI demo project thus improving it's feature set.